Polish zone in Iraq

-The South Central Zone covered the Al-Qādisiyyah, Karbala, Babil and the Wasit Governorates.
+The South Central Zone covered the Al-Qādisiyyah, Karbala, Babil and Wasit Governorates.
 The region had a population of about 5 million spread over 65,632 km^{2}.
-The Najaf Governorate was passed back to American control in 2004, due to reduction in strength of the forces under Polish command; this reduced the zone to about 3 million of population spread over 28,655 km^{2}.
-Major cities in the Polish zone include Diwaniyah, Kut, Hillah, and Karbala and Najaf.
-The strength of the Polish forces decreased from 2,500 (2003) to 900 (2007); the Multinational Division Central-South numbers about 2,000 troops.
-Polish casualties number was 25.
-The casualties of the entire division were 65.
+The Najaf Governorate was passed back to American control in 2004, due to a reduction in strength of the forces under Polish command; this reduced the zone's population to about 3 million spread over 28,655 km^{2}.
+Major cities in the Polish zone included Diwaniyah, Kut, Hillah, and Karbala and Najaf.
+The strength of the Polish forces decreased from 2,500 in 2003 to 900 in 2007, while the Multinational Division Central-South numbered about 2,000 troops.
+Polish casualties numbered to 25.
+The casualties of the entire division numbered to 65.